-Each proposal must address the project impact.
-Evaluation can include knowledge gained by agricultural professionals who attended your project's outreach event(s) and what they intend to do with that new knowledge.
+Each proposal must address the project's impact.
+Evaluation can include whether the agricultural professionals who attended your project's outreach event(s) gained knowledge and what they intend to do with it.
 Successful proposals will demonstrate how stated outcomes will be measured.
-Proposals should include outcomes to be measured, responsible party for conducting the evaluation, how the evaluation will be done, evaluation cost, and evaluation time intervals.
-Evaluation for RGR should also provide reflection and insight regarding the success or failure of implementation of SARE research results.
+Proposals should include measurable outcomes, the responsible party for conducting the evaluation, how the evaluation will be done, evaluation cost, and evaluation time intervals.
+Evaluation for Local Education and Demonstration should also provide reflection and insight regarding the success or failure of implementation of the SARE research results.

 The approved Western SARE Survey and Evaluation Tool is expected to be filled out by participants at each outreach activity in addition to any other evaluation form.
 Western SARE requires evaluation results as part of the required annual progress and final reports.
-If the Western SARE Survey is used for program evaluation and reporting only, does not qualify as Human Subject Research.
+If the Western SARE Survey is used for program evaluation and reporting only, it does not qualify as Human Subject Research.
 Check the Human Subject Research site to learn whether your activities meet the definition of human subject research.
 If so, applicants must seek approval from an Institutional Review Board (IRB) or provide a document indicating that the IRB process has been initiated.
 For more details about the IRB approval requirement, see the Supporting Documents section below.